North Wales Main Line: Future

 North Wales Coast Line between Chester and Saltney, showing the two tracks over the River Dee.
 The path of the other two tracks which were removed can also be seen.

 The Welsh Government would like the line to be electrified.
 Chancellor George Osborne said in July 2015 that there was a "really strong case" for electrification of the line.
 The Electrification Task Force said that the Chester-to-Crewe line was a Tier 2 priority for being electrified in the CP6 period (2019–2024).

 In 2023, Prime Minister Rishi Sunak announced that electrification of the North Wales Coast line would receive £1 billion in funding as part of the Network North policy paper, in conjunction with the scrapping of High Speed 2 north of Birmingham.

 New trains

 Class 221 units previously operated long-distance services to Holyhead from London Euston for Avanti West Coast.
 They were replaced by Class 805 Evero units in June 2024.
 These new units are able to run using the overhead wires from Euston to Crewe, before switching to diesel power from Crewe to Holyhead.

 Transport for Wales Rail operate regional services using Class 158 units.
 These were replaced from 2022 onwards by Class 197 units.

 Proposed stations

-There are two proposed railway stations on the line, proposed as part of the North Wales Metro.
-The two stations are both in Flintshire: at Greenfield and Broughton.
+There are three proposed railway stations on the line.
+Two stations, proposed as part of the North Wales Metro, are both in Flintshire: at Greenfield and Broughton.
+Cheshire East Council have also proposed a station at Leighton, on the outskirts of Crewe.